 How to Prepare Leadplant for Sale

-Once your rooted cuttings or seedlings are a couple months old, transplant them into individual pots.
+Once your rooted cuttings or seedlings are a couple of months old, transplant them into individual pots.
 Leadplants make deep roots, so you want to put them in deep pots.

 After they are planted in a garden, leadplant can grow up to 4 feet tall and spread up to 5 feet wide.

 Prune regularly to keep a bush shape.